microprediction/timemachines/CONTRIBUTE.md

 But enough 80's rock.
 Chances are you're here because you reached out to connect on Linked-In, and you have some manner of time-series or quantitative interest, so I sent you an invite.

+## Career advice?
+From me?
+Seriously?

-Some fraction of you were asking about career advice.
+Okay fine some fraction of you were asking about career advice.
 To get that out of the way, there are people in the microprediction slack who can probably give better advice than me.
 Hassle them, but mine would be:

  - Take the time to learn how to contribute to open-source and do all your hobby projects in the open, on GitHub.
  - Read the [Mathematics subject classification](https://en.wikipedia.org/wiki/Mathematics_Subject_Classification) and slowly, over time, familiarize yourself with the key seminal tricks in each area.
 Even if you expect to spend most of your time in [4.2.1](https://en.wikipedia.org/wiki/Computer_science#Artificial_intelligence) this will give you angles on problems that other's don't have.